hackgnar/pyubertooth/README.md

 * pylibbtbb/bluetooth_packet.py: Provides methods and data stuctures for converting ubertooth data into bluetooth baseband data.

 ## Core PyUbertooth Tools:
+* pyubertooth_rx.py: This file provides some CLI functionality to control the ubertooth.
 * tools/ubertooth_dump.py: A simple script to dump data from an ubertooth device to a file.
 This dump data is compatable with the ubertooth C libraries and tools (i.e. used with the -i flag with the ubertooth-rx tool).

 -------------------------------

-# Core Library: ubertooth.py
+# Core CLI Script: pyubertooth_rx.py
 * A pure python interface to an ubertooth device.
-This module can be used as a stand alown script or as a python library to interact with an ubertooth.
 * TODO: Switch to \*args, \*\*kwargs for my argparse methods
 * TODO: The library is still lacking verbose doc strings.
 These will be added soon.
 * TODO: Many of the simple ubertooth usb contols will be added soon (such as led control, etc)